mxb931/shermon/frontend/docs/README.md

 ## What is implemented

 - FastAPI backend with authenticated ingest endpoint.
-- SQLite persistence for incident history and current status.
+- SQLAlchemy persistence for incident history and current status.
 - Status projection to green/yellow/red/purple/white.
 - WebSocket updates for live dashboard refresh.
 - Dashboard tabs for Alerts, Acknowledgements, Test Sender, and Help.